Azure/azure-quickstart-templates/moodle-cluster-ubuntu/readme.md

-# Deploy Moodle cluster on Ubuntu
+# Deploy Moodle Cluster on Ubuntu

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fvinhub%2Fazure-quickstart-templates%2Fmaster%2Fmoodle-cluster-ubuntu%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>

 This template deploys Moodle as a LAMP application on Ubuntu in a clustered configuration.
 It creates a one or more Ubuntu VM for the front end and a single VM for the backend.
 It does a silent install of Apache and PHP on the front end VM's and MySQL on the backend VM.
 Then it deploys Moodle on the cluster.
 It configures a load balancer for directing requests to the front end VM's.
 It also configures NAT rules to allow admin access to each of the VM's.
 It also sets up a moodledata data directory using file storage shared among the VM's.
-After the deployment is successful, you can go to /moodle on each frontend VM (using web admin access described below) to start configuring Moodle.
+After the deployment is successful, you can go to /moodle on each front end VM (using web admin access described below) to start configuring Moodle.

 # Notes

-## Front end VM's:
+## Front End VM's:
 This template can instantiate up to 5 front end VM's.
 This number can be increased easily by copying and pasting the related parts of the template.

 ## Port Details: